treeverse/lakeFS/design/open/uncomitted-gc.md

 These slices can then be scanned independently using multiple workers.
 In addition, taking advantage of the common property of the listing operation, which lists objects in a lexicographical order, we can create the slices in a manner which enables additional optimizations on the GC process (read further for details).
+To resolve indexing issues with existing repositories that have a flat filesystem, suggested to create these slices under a `data` prefix.

 ![Repository Structure](diagrams/uncommitted-gc-repo-struct.png)